Target's 2023 Pride Collection Backlash: The $22 Stock Drop

 What Q1 and Q2 Actually Showed

 The Q1 decline predated the Pride controversy, which suggests Target was already facing headwinds from broader consumer softness in discretionary categories.
 The 5.4% Q2 decline came against the backdrop of both the continuing macro environment and the boycott.
-Target’s own attribution to “external challenges” is significant because it’s a specific acknowledgment in earnings language, not a PR statement.
+Target's own attribution to "external challenges" is significant because it is a specific acknowledgment in earnings language, not a PR statement.

 The Product Decision

 The tuck-friendly swimwear item is the specific product that generated most of the controversy.
-The item is designed for trans women and features different cut and construction than standard women’s swimwear.
-It’s a product with a clear customer use case.
-Target had sold similar items in prior years’ Pride collections without generating equivalent attention.
+The item is designed for trans women and features different cut and construction than standard women's swimwear.
+It is a product with a clear customer use case.
+Target had sold similar items in prior years' Pride collections without generating equivalent attention.

 What changed in 2023 was the scale of social media mobilization against the product and the associated Abprallen brand connection.
 Abprallen's UK product catalog includes designs with occult and satanic imagery.
 That catalog has no connection to the Target collaboration, but screenshots circulated widely and the association stuck in coverage.